zzw890827/aws-sap-questions/第三套/README.md

     <details>
        <summary>Answer</summary>

-       简单题，答案B
+       - 1) To id remote IPs, need to look at S3 access logs.
+Athena helps in analyzing those logs. [ref](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-s3-access-logs-to-identify-requests.html)
+       - 2) For auto-remediation, use AWS Config with Systems Manager. [ref](https://aws.amazon.com/blogs/mt/aws-config-auto-remediation-s3-compliance/)
+       - 3) For alerting, use SNS with AWS Config. [ref](https://docs.aws.amazon.com/config/latest/developerguide/notifications-for-AWS-Config.html)
+       - 答案B

     </details>

 33. An organization is planning to host a Wordpress blog as well as joomla CMS on a single instance launched with VPC.
-The organization wants to have separate domains for each application and assign them using Route 53.
-The organization may have about ten instances each with two applications as mentioned above.
-While launching the instance, the organization configured two separate network interfaces (primary + ENI) and wanted to have two elastic IPs for that instance.
-It was suggested to use a public IP from AWS instead of an elastic IP as the number of elastic IPs is restricted.
+The organization wants to create separate domains for each application using Route 53.
+The organization may have about ten instances each with these two applications.
+While launching each instance, the organization configured two separate network interfaces (primary + secondary ENI) with their own Elastic IPs to the instance.
+The suggestion was to use a public IP from AWS instead of an Elastic IP as the number of elastic IPs allocation per region is restricted in the account.
 What action will you recommend to the organization?
     - [ ] A. I agree with the suggestion but will prefer that the organization should use separate subnets with each ENI for different public IPs.
     - [ ] B. I do not agree as it is required to have only an elastic IP since an instance has more than one ENI and AWS does not assign a public IP to an instance with multiple ENIs.
     - [ ] C. I do not agree as AWS VPC does not attach a public IP to an ENI; so the user has to use only an elastic IP only.